Why should you visit Heidelberg?

 From the bridges running over the Neckar River, romantic cityscapes, and some of the best hospitality experiences I’ve had in Germany, the city of Heidelberg is a gem.
 Much of it has to do with the fact that it’s one of the best-preserved examples of German Renaissance architecture from before World War 2.

 It’s also home to an unusually large number of internationally renowned research facilities and has a long history in the arts, particularly in literature.

 I could happily spend days or even weeks hanging about the riverbanks, sitting in the cute cafes or – surprisingly, for someone who doesn’t really like shopping – walking up and down the main shopping street.

 How to Get to Heidelberg

-Heidelberg hosts a fair number of travellers all year around, but the fact that it doesn’t have an airport perhaps explains why it hasn’t yet exploded into the hordes of tourists that fill other German cities such as Berlin, Munich or Frankfurt.
+Heidelberg hosts a fair number of travellers all year round, but the fact that it doesn’t have an airport perhaps explains why it hasn’t yet exploded into the hordes of tourists that fill other German cities such as Berlin, Munich or Frankfurt.

 The easiest way to get to Heidelberg from abroad is to fly into Frankfurt Main Airport (not Frankfurt Hahn), and take a train or bus.
-Both the train and bus takes about an hour and a half to reach Heidelberg.
-The train costs around 25-30€ and the buses are between 5-16€, however the buses are a direct connection so this might be a better option for most people.
+Both the train and bus take about an hour and a half to reach Heidelberg.
+The train costs around 25-30€ and the buses are between 5-16€, however, the buses are a direct connection so this might be a better option for most people.

 Alternatively, you can rent a car and drive from Frankfurt.
 The drive to Heidelberg takes about an hour and this allows you the flexibility of exploring the region around Heidelberg.
 We did the second time around, also visiting France and the Mercedes-Benz and Porsche Museums in Stuttgart.